vmware/pyvmomi/docs/vim/dvs/VmwareDistributedVirtualSwitch/TeamingMatchStatus.rst

 --------

 iphashMatch
-   The value of 'loadbalance_ip' is used in a uplink teaming policy `policy`_ in the vSphere Distributed Switch, and the external physical switch has the matching EtherChannel configuration.
+   The value of 'loadbalance_ip' is used in a uplink teaming policy `policy <vim/dvs/VmwareDistributedVirtualSwitch/UplinkPortTeamingPolicy.rst#policy>`_ in the vSphere Distributed Switch, and the external physical switch has the matching EtherChannel configuration.

 nonIphashMatch
-   The value of 'loadbalance_ip' is not used in a uplink teaming policy `policy`_ in the vSphere Distributed Switch, and the external physical switch does not have EtherChannel configuration.
+   The value of 'loadbalance_ip' is not used in a uplink teaming policy `policy <vim/dvs/VmwareDistributedVirtualSwitch/UplinkPortTeamingPolicy.rst#policy>`_ in the vSphere Distributed Switch, and the external physical switch does not have EtherChannel configuration.

 iphashMismatch
-   The value of 'loadbalance_ip' is used in a uplink teaming policy `policy`_ in the vSphere Distributed Switch, but the external physical switch does not have the matching EtherChannel configuration.
+   The value of 'loadbalance_ip' is used in a uplink teaming policy `policy <vim/dvs/VmwareDistributedVirtualSwitch/UplinkPortTeamingPolicy.rst#policy>`_ in the vSphere Distributed Switch, but the external physical switch does not have the matching EtherChannel configuration.

 nonIphashMismatch
-   The value of 'loadbalance_ip' is not used in a uplink teaming policy `policy`_ in the vSphere Distributed Switch, but the external physical switch has EtherChannel configuration.
+   The value of 'loadbalance_ip' is not used in a uplink teaming policy `policy <vim/dvs/VmwareDistributedVirtualSwitch/UplinkPortTeamingPolicy.rst#policy>`_ in the vSphere Distributed Switch, but the external physical switch has EtherChannel configuration.